 Dubbed as “The Defender,” people with the ISFJ personality are people-oriented, dependable, and loyal.
 They are reliable and conscientious people who are known for their strong sense of responsibility and duty.
 They make up 14% of the population.

-ISFJ Meaning and What Does It Stands For
+ISFJ Meaning and What is ISFJ Personality?

-ISFJ stands for Introversion, Sensing, Feeling, and Judging.
+ISFJ stands for introversion, sensing, feeling, and judging.

-(S) Sensing – As the term implies, people with Sensing (S) preference prefer details and take in and process information from the environment using their senses.
+As the term implies, people with Sensing (S) preference prefer details and take in and process information from the environment using their senses.
 Whereas, their Intuitive (N) peers prefer to process abstractions and concepts.

-(F) Feeling – People who have Feeling (F) preference base their decisions on personally held values and beliefs while those with Thinking (T) preference decide based on logic and rules.
+People who have Feeling (F) preference base their decisions on personally held values and beliefs while those with Thinking (T) preference decide based on logic and rules.

-ISFJ Personality Type – Key Characteristics and Traits
+ISFJ Personality Traits and Key Characteristics

-As typical introverts, ISFJs are quiet and reserved people.
+As typical introverts, Defenders are quiet and reserved people.
 Despite this, they are people-oriented and highly value relationships.
 These types are also dubbed as “The Protector” due to their strong desire to care for people.

 Their perceptive nature gives them the natural ability to connect intimately with other people.
 While they are introverts, they are social and enjoy small groups and one-on-one situations.
 Loyal ISFJs are also good at forming strong bonds with their few, close friends and have a deep devotion to their families.